Return on Marketing Spend – An Overview

 Measuring marketing ROI – not as easy as it looks

 With endless benefits linked to the value that an ROI provides – unfortunately, there is a catch to the entire equation.
-Measuring marketing ROI is not as easy as it looks, and it is very challenging for businesses to accurately estimate it.
+Measuring marketing ROI is not as easy as it looks, and it is very challenging for businesses to accurately estimate.
 If it would have been a simple equation which could provide you results with a simple tap of your calculator, things would have been much different.
 You can not use the same variables over and over again to calculate your firm’s marketing efficiency, but instead, you have to take multiple variables under consideration.

 Your ROI equation may vary in different cases; however, you will have to set a definite time limit when measuring the returns.
 It is important to define a specific time period for which the marketing spend, and its return needs to be calculated.
 You may set a time period of 3 three weeks to two years.
 It’s advisable to measure your marketing ROI for a smaller period and a larger one, to have a better variety and for improved accuracy.
+Clear House Accountants have created a simple ROI calculator that you can use to measure your Marketing ROI.

 Making it work for you